Las Vegas Shows, and where to get discount tickets

 In the presentation, be polite, but don't buy the timeshare no matter how good they make it sound.
 Timeshares aren't a bad concept, but they are horribly, horribly overpriced.
 A timeshare purchased from the developer is always a terrible deal.
 If you really have your heart set on a timeshare, buy one at pennies on the dollar from someone trying to get rid of theirs, like on eBay or the timeshare resale sites.

 If you don't push back, your "90-minute" timeshare will turn into 3 hours.
-Here are tips for ending your presentation on time, or even early:
+Here are tips for ending your presentation on time, or even early, based on the several presentations I've done:

 Lists of shows